Calebagoha123/issuebench/README.md

 └── 3_experiments
     ├── 1_stance_classifier_evaluation  # evaluating stance classifiers
     ├── 2_inference                     # scripts to collect results on IssueBench
-    └── 3_analysis                      # notebooks to reproduce analysis from
+    └── 3_analysis                      # notebooks to reproduce analysis from our paper
 ```

 **Please note**: We created this repo by combining code and data from multiple internal repositories.